-Here you’ll find ideas and other resources to help you envision and implement change as you plan for your future.
-Drawing from our more than thirty years of experience and latest work, our intention is to help you stay abreast of state-of-the-art techniques and find fresh creative approaches to the unique challenges you or your company face.
+Here you’ll find creative inspiration and other resources to help you envision and implement change.
+Browse for ideas about how to approach the unique challenges you or your company face.

 Decision Rooms: Making Choices in a Big-Picture Context, by David Sibbet

 Why Do Visuals Work with Teams?, by David Sibbet

 Chart Critique, by Rachel Smith

 TEDx Talk: “Drawing in Class”, by Rachel Smith